Sometimes It’s All About The Delivery

 Instead of “We need to throw this stack of 50 drawings away” you can say “Who’s ready to send a present to the Recycling Fairy!?!?”

 Instead of “It’s time to go to bed so mommy can have some quiet time” you can say “Who’s ready to go on a fantastic pirate voyage in their tropical island dreams!?!?” while nodding your head.
 The head nod is imperative.

 And instead of saying, “Look kids, another armful of the same root veggies we’ve been eating for two months” you can say “WHO WANTS FRIES TONIGHT?!?!?!”

 See, delivery.
+Parsnip fries don’t have to feel like a replacement snack.
 Add in a little magic ketchup, easy homemade mayo, spicy chipotle mayo or honey chipotle BBQ sauce and your fries may get gobbled straight off the baking sheet.
-If you’re fast you may be able to get them to the table, but no promises.
+If you’re fast you may be able to get your freshly cooked parsnip fries to the table, but no promises.

 - Preheat your oven to 375 degrees F.